Skip to content

 Reinforcing Other Bases

-When allies lose their shield, it unfortunately rarely makes sense to reinforce them.
-The reason is simple: enemies usually scout bases and only attack if they can defeat the reinforcements anyway.
-You're just handing the enemy extra points.
-Even if multiple reinforcements stop the enemy, there's a high chance the enemy still comes out ahead in VS points because they destroy far more units than they lose.
+If allies lose their shield, reinforcing them usually does not make sense.
+The reason is simple: enemies normally scout bases first and only attack if they believe they can beat the reinforcements.
+In that situation, you are mostly just feeding them extra VS points.
+Even if several reinforcements stop the attacker, there is still a good chance the attacker comes out ahead on points because they killed far more units than they lost.

-If you do reinforce a base, you need to stay vigilant and carefully watch which enemies attack and whether they can defeat the reinforcements.
-In that case, you must withdraw your squads immediately.
+If you do reinforce someone anyway, you need to stay alert the entire time and watch exactly which enemies show up and whether they can beat your reinforcement.
+If they can, pull your squads out immediately.

 Hiding Units

-If you have fewer units left than your squads can carry, you can effectively hide the units by sending your squads on long marches.
-If this means no units remain on the Drill Ground, you can even get burned without real consequences (minus some looted resources).
-In this case, you just need to consistently keep your squads outside your base.
-Either target a distant resource tile, or send your squads as reinforcement to an ally with a shield.
-There, they also can't be attacked.
-Just make sure your ally's shield doesn't expire unexpectedly.
+If you have fewer units left than your squads can carry, you can hide those units by sending your squads on long marches.
+If that leaves no units on the Drill Ground, you can even let your base burn without major consequences other than some looted resources.
+The important part is being consistent about keeping your squads outside the base.
+Either send them to a distant resource tile or reinforce an ally who already has a shield.
+In both cases, the units cannot be attacked there.
+Just make sure your ally's shield does not drop unexpectedly.